 PACKET PICKUP FAQ

 Where do I pick up my race packet?
 When can I pick up my packet?

-You must pick up your race packet (bib, shirt, goody bag) at the Health and Wellness Expo, location TBA.
+You must pick up your race packet (bib, shirt, goody bag) at the Expo at the Meyer Amphitheater.

 What do I need to bring to pick up my packet?

 Please bring the race confirmation email and a photo ID

 Can I have a friend or family member pick up my packet for me?

 Yes.
 They will need to bring your race confirmation email and a copy of your photo ID.

 Can I have my race bib and shirt mailed to me?

 No. We do not mail out race bibs or shirts